aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/generate-barcodes/two-dimensional-2d-barcodes/managing-2d-barcodes/_index.md

 - Metrics
 - The resolution, the higher resolution will lead to a larger image on the same screen or printer.
-- GraphicsUnit, whether all the settings are based on millimetre or inches etc.
+- GraphicsUnit, whether all the settings are based on millimetres or inches etc.
 - The overall image
 - AutoSize, set to false means the image's size is fixed to ImageWidth * ImageHeight.
 Oversized barcode (e.g. CodeText very long) will be out of the frame if AutoSize is false and the size not large enough
 - ImageWidth, only valid when AutoSize set to false